isabel98b/UserInput/README.md

 User Input
 =============

 In this project you will write a program that takes user input from the mouse to allow the user to interact with your program.
-You may find the following functions and variables helpful:
+You may find the following functions and variables helpful (you can find full descriptions at [processing.org](https://processing.org/reference/):
   * `mouseButton`
   * `mouseClicked()`
   * `mouseDragged()`